 Sami holds a Doctorate in Civil Engineering and a Masters of Applied Science from University of Waterloo, and an LL.M. in Construction Law from Salford University.
 He is a registered professional engineer in Ontario and a certified Project Management Professional (PMP).
 Sami has been a member of PMICOS since 2004 and a Fellow of the ASCE since 2009.

-Tom founded TDF, LLC in April 2001 as a construction consulting services company.
-His firm has built one of the finest reputations in the construction industry by continually producing positive results for project stakeholders.
-Tom’s broad, hands-on experience provides owners and contractors with a unique and objective view of project issues during all phases of the construction process.
-His insightful strategies assist clients in identifying and avoiding potential project risks, complying with severe contract requirements and restrictions, exploring efficient construction sequences, and preparing persuasive analyses.
+Mr. Fertitta is a Managing Director with Secretariat Advisors, LLC and has over 30 years in the construction industry with extensive experience working with owners, owner agents, architects, engineers, contractors and subcontractors by resolving potential project pitfalls that may adversely affect performance on large complex commercial projects.
+He continually produces positive results for project stakeholders with his broad experience and his unique view of project issues during all phases of the construction process.
+His insightful strategies assist clients by identifying and avoiding potential project risks, complying with severe contract requirements, exploring efficient construction sequences, and preparing persuasive analyses.

 Raquel has over 30 years of private and public sector construction experience in scheduling, estimating, cost control and schedule delay analysis.
 She has provided professional services across all areas of construction including specialty, residential, heavy industrial, hotel/casino, high rise, transportation, commercial and water/wastewater for both owners and contractors.